๐Ÿ†Intro to English Grammar

 • Creates natural emphasis on how or where something happened, useful for descriptive precision

-Compare: Front position vs. End position—both can handle manner adverbs, but front position emphasizes the adverb while end position emphasizes the action.
-If an FRQ asks you to improve sentence variety, moving adverbs between these positions is a reliable strategy.
+Compare: Front position vs. End position.
+Both can handle manner adverbs, but front position emphasizes the adverb while end position emphasizes the action.
+Moving adverbs between these positions is a reliable way to improve sentence variety.

 When sentences include auxiliary verbs or specific verb structures, adverb placement follows predictable patterns.
 The relationship between the adverb and the verb phrase determines clarity.